OpenChain-Project/OpenChain-KWG/content/en/guide/opensource_for_enterprise/3-process/_index.md

 Therefore, compliance deliverables must be kept for more than 3 years, and a process for this must be established.

 For this, companies can consider building an open source website.
-You can check the details in "[Open Source Compliance Deliverable Storage](../4-tool/#6-오픈소스-컴플라이언스-산출물-보관)".
+You can check the details in "[Open Source Compliance Artifact Storage](../4-tool/#6-open-source-compliance-artifact-storage)".

 ## 2. Open Source Security Vulnerability Response Process